processing/p5.js-web-editor/developer_docs/testing.md

 ### testData
 This folder contains the test data that you can use in your tests, including inital redux states that you can provide to the ``reduxRender`` function when testing.
-For example, if you want to render the SketchList component with a username of ``happydog`` and some sample sketches, ``redux_test_stores\test_store.js`` contains a definition for that state that you can import and provide to the renderer.
-The folder also contains test data that you can use for msw server so that the server returns json with the correct format and fields.
+For example, if you want to render the SketchList component with a username of ``happydog`` and some sample sketches, ``testData/testReduxStore.js`` contains a definition for that state that you can import and provide to the renderer.
+The folder also contains test data that you can use for ``msw`` server so that the server returns json with the correct format and fields.

 ## Testing plain components
 If it doesn't contain ``connect(mapStateToProps, mapDispatchToProps)(ComponentName)`` or use hooks like ``useSelector``, then your component is not directly using Redux and testing your component will be simpler and might look something like the code below.
 Notably, we descibe the component being tested as the [subject under test](http://xunitpatterns.com/SUT.html) by creating a function called ``subject`` that renders the component with the subject dependencies (the props) that are defined in the same scope.
 They're declared with ``let`` so that they can be overwritten in a nested ``describe``block that tests different dependencies.
 This keeps the subject function consistent between test suites and explicitly declares variables that can affect the outcome of the test.